 During the year under review. there was no significant change in total staff costs as the increase in salaries, staff welfares and contribution to social insurance, totaling RMB33.0 million, was fully offset by the decrease of RMB33.2 million in amortisation of the fair value of the stock options granted to the staff during the year under review.
-The fair value of the stock options granted to the staff was fully amortised for the year ended 31 December 2022 and no such amortisation occurred during the year under review (2022: RMB33.2 million).
+The fair value of the stock options granted to the staff during the year under review.
+The fair value of the stock options granted to the staff during the year under review.
+The fair value of the stock options granted to the staff during the year under review (2022: RMB33.2 million).
 The increase in office expenses was mainly due to the expansion in business and increase in entertainment and travelling expenses during the year under review.